LinuxCommandLibrary

 -r, --read-only

-Set up a read-only loop device
+Set up a read-only loop device.

--d, --detach
+-d, --detach loopdev

-Detach specified loop device
+Detach the specified loop device.

 -D, --detach-all

-Detach all associated loop devices
+Detach all currently attached loop devices.

 --show

-Print the loop device name after setup
+Print the assigned device name (useful together with -f).

 -o, --offset bytes

-Start at offset into the file
+Start the loop device at bytes offset into the backing file.

 --sizelimit bytes

-Limit the size of the loop device
+Limit the loop device to bytes starting at offset.

 CAVEATS